jdieguvi15/TFM-SemFew/README.md

 year={2025}
 }
 ```
-### BibTex reference format for citation for the report of the Master's Thesis
+## BibTex reference for the thesis

 ```
 @misc{joelTFM,